 ON THIS PAGE: You will learn about the different ways doctors use to treat a carcinoid tumor.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Descriptions of the most common treatment options for a carcinoid tumor are listed below, followed by an outline of treatment options by stage for a GI carcinoid tumor.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in cancer surgery.
 Completely removing the entire tumor is the standard treatment when possible.
 And many carcinoid tumors are successfully treated with surgery alone.
 The surgeon will usually remove some tissue surrounding the tumor (called a margin) in hopes of leaving no traces of cancer found in the body.

 When completely removing the tumor is not possible, debulking surgery is often recommended.
 Debulking surgery removes as much of the tumor as possible and may provide some relief from symptoms.